Old-Stuff/Piano/README.md

     artActive: false,
     columns: 8,
     rows: 8,
-    afour: 69,     // The note number of A4... this could probably be calculate based on all the other stuff (probably should be)
+    afour: 69,     // The note number of A4
     afourFreq: 440, // Standard freq for A4, used to calculate all other notes
     firstNote: 60, // Middle C
     octaves: 1,